skipperkongen/childrens-space-program/README.md

 * Atmosphere group: How to choose perfect time and place for launch?
 * Entrepreneur group: How to get permission and exploit launch? (maybe for adults)
+* Media group: How to design and video capture launch?
 * Builder group: How to build and launch balloon?
 * Tracking group: How to safely land and recover balloon?
 * Data group: How to process data from balloon?